SreevidyaChGitHub/SreevidyaChGitHub/README.md

     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>

-Aspiring to restart my career after a career break in the IT industry.
+Aspiring to restart my career after a break in the IT industry.
 I am a Software Engineer having experience in the development of Web-based and Windows-based applications using .NET Technologies with SQL Server as a database in the backend.

 <h1>👨‍💻 Professional Projects:</h1>